Introduction to plotscaper

 htmlwidgets

-widget that we can play with in RStudio viewer
+widget that we can interact with in RStudio

-or embed in RMarkdown documents.
-However, it can also do a little bit
+viewer or embed in RMarkdown documents.
+However, it can also do a little

 If you’re following along in RStudio, try this: